-A rich and moist, but springy citrus and almond olive oil cake.
+A rich and moist, but fluffy and light citrus almond olive oil cake.
 This Citrus Almond Olive Oil Cake is full of flavor and easier than you’d think!

 We are going out of order with things here.
-I had something seasonal on tap to share next, but even the best laid plans… so instead, you’re seeing this Citrus Almond Olive Oil Cake first.
+I had something more seasonal on tap to share next, but even the best laid plans… so instead, you’re seeing this Citrus Almond Olive Oil Cake first.

 As some of you may have seen on Instagram, I’m visiting family this week in Pennsylvania.
 I worked ahead so I’d still have posts for you though!
 I got out my laptop yesterday morning to put finishing touches on a post, and no sooner had I sat down with the laptop in hand, my mom’s dog, who weighs about 50 lbs and isn’t exactly a lap dog, jumped up on my lap and knocked over a cup of coffee next to me, spilling it all over the entire keyboard.
 Aaack!

 I was in shock.
 I couldn’t believe how fast it all happened.
 Once I came to my senses and starting cleaning up, then I went into kind of a sad stupor and just laid back in bed for an hour. #drama.
 I’m praying that the hard drive isn’t fried.
 I will know more when it dries out, but it’s quite an unexpected snafu!

 So instead of seasonal, today I’m sharing this Citrus Almond Olive Oil Cake that I probably needed to show you soon anyway since I made it weeks ago!
 One of our favorite Italian restaurants here in Tampa has Olive Oil Cake on the dessert menu and up until a few years ago, I didn’t know such a thing existed.
 Since my first introduction to it, I’ve seen citrus versions and almond versions, but never both together!
 I had to make this Citrus Almond Olive Oil Cake.